 Some couples feel anxious or uncomfortable and may delay seeking help.
 Other couples may not be clear on what infertility is, which may result in a less proactive approach to learning more about why they haven’t conceived.
 Or after one successful conception and birth, some couples may not recognise that they may need help for infertility.

-Infertility affects both males and females, and getting an early diagnosis is critical to maximising your chances of a healthy pregnancy.
+Infertility affects everyone, and getting an early diagnosis is critical to maximising your chances of a healthy pregnancy.

 RPAH Medical Centre

 100 Carillon Avenue